 Someone wise once said: “The world has changed.
 I feel it in the water.
 I feel it in the earth.
 I smell it in the air”.
-Maybe, quoting Elvish immortal queen is not the best starter for digital transformation, but there are few similarities.
+Maybe quoting the Elvish immortal queen is not the best starter for digital transformation, but there are few similarities.

 You might share the feeling with Tolkien when his world has been irreversibly changing and outpacing the whole generation.
 However, like in each epic story, we must have an unexpected hero and the precious artifact.
 So, Frodo had The Ring Of Power and the Big 4 have Digital Transformation.
 What might be the implications of it to your business?

-So let’s summarize last five years.
+Let’s summarize the last five years.
 We had undergone a cloud revolution, we’ve been into an IoT, blockchain, and AI… and right now we are on the verge of a digital transformation.
 The Internet and social media have more #digitaltransformation tags than Trump votes, and Big 4 is harvesting profit on TOP 500 executives all over the world.

 I am not the kind of guy who follows the latest fashion.
 On the other hand, if you are in the middle of the crowd, and everyone is running, it is better to take perspective and see what’s going on.
 And that is the reason I have started my research.

 So, let’s begin.
-The digital transformation has four core components, based on each we can tell whether the organization is compliant with it or.
+The digital transformation has four core components, based on each we can tell whether the organization is compliant with it or not.

 Just ask yourselves how many times last week/month you dug into the dashboard?
 Yep – you have got the answer.
-In the digitally transformed organization, managers make decisions based on the data and using advanced analytics.
+In a digitally transformed organization, managers make decisions based on data and using advanced analytics.

 Connectivity?
-What does it even mean?! and yet it is there.
-The simple database with preferred vendors is not enough anymore.
+What does it even mean?!
+And yet it is there.
+A simple database with preferred vendors is not enough anymore.
 Right now there is a need to build seamless integration with the online community.
-The dedicated online community is a leverage allowing you not only to reach more customers with your products and services but also to let them be the part of the business building the new functionalities and upgrading your stuff – just like an open source.
+The dedicated online community is a leverage allowing you to not only reach more customers with your products and services but also to let them be the part of the business building the new functionalities and upgrading your stuff – just like an open source.